 We urge parents/carers with any concerns regarding the SEND policy or the provision made for their child at Goldington Green to speak to us as soon as possible.
 In the first instance, please speak to the class teacher or the Inclusion Lead/SENCO.
-If parents/carers feel their child's needs are still not being met they should make an appointment to see the Inclusion Lead who is also the Deputy Head for Inclusion.

-If concerns are still unresolved, parents may wish to use the Bedfordshire SEND Independent Advice Team, (formerly Parent Partnership) or engage with the School complaints procedures.
+If parents/carers feel their child's needs are still not being met they should make an appointment to see the Deputy head teacher.
+If concerns are still unresolved parents may wish to use the Bedfordshire SEND Independent Advice Team, (formerly Parent Partnership) or engage with the School complaints procedures.

-Policy Update
+Policy Update: